Tawe/personal-blog/content/technical-writings/Catching Secrets Early - A Ligh-weight Build-Time Tripwire for Vite.md

 ---
 title: "Catching Secrets Early - A Ligh-weight Build-Time Tripwire for Vite"
 date: "2025-05-15"
 excerpt: "Secrets don’t belong in your codebase.
 Not in a commit, not in a PR, and definitely not in production.
-And yet, it happens — a quick console.log() with an API key, a test token dropped into a config…"
+And yet, it happens  -  a quick console.log() with an API key, a test token dropped into a config…"
 tags: ["Vite", "Security", "javascript", "devtools", "development"]
-difficulty: "intermediate"
-type: "tutorial"
 reading_time: 4
 featured_image: /catchingsecretsearly.webp?height=400&width=800
 medium_link: https://medium.com/@johnmunn/catching-secrets-early-a-lightweight-build-time-tripwire-for-vite-825f0998430c